libra2org/libra2-core/storage/README.md

 It's part of the Libra2 API functionality to bootstrap a Libra2DB with a backup.
-When emergency happens and the need to do the somewhat manual bootstrapping is high, Aptos will provide a backup source in the form of a yaml config file.
+When emergency happens and the need to do the somewhat manual bootstrapping is high, Libra2 will provide a backup source in the form of a yaml config file.
 Otherwise one can play with a config created by herself (probably the same one used in the backup process described in the previous section.).